ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/aws_install.md

 ## Step 4 - Set the Certifier root directory

 The actual full directory name is VM dependant.
-FOr the Ubuntu instance I used, the following works.
+For the Ubuntu instance I used, the following works.

 ```shell
 	export CERTIFIER_ROOT="/home/ubuntu/src/github.com/certifier-framework-for-confidential-computing"